shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 **Make sure you installed pip and python version is 3.10.0.**
 > As for the error occured when installing requirements, install visual studio, select Desktop development with C++

+1. Change Directory to frontend folder in a separate command prompt/terminal.
+Run the command below:
+> yarn install or npm install
 ```
 (Front End)
 Change Directory to frontend folder(Separate command prompt)